armurox/logredactor/README.md

 logger.info("User %(firstname)s with email: %s and password: %s bought some food!", {'firstname': 'Arman', 'email': 'arman_jasuja@yahoo.com', 'password': '1234567'})
 # Output: {"name": "__main__", "message": "User Arman with email: **** and password: **** bought some food"}
 ```
+The above example also illustrates the logger redacting arguments provided to the message.

+Patch Notes (v0.0.1-alpha2):

+- Added ability to redact by key, not just by regex.
+- Optimized checks that identified elements of the logger object to apply the redaction rule to.
+- Fixed bugs that mutated variables in place when redacting data (specific to dictionaries and lists).
+- Added support for tuples to be provided as variables to log.
+- Added support for logger message arguments to be amone the redacted elements.